Sometimes as Mother’s Day approaches I find myself reflecting on how I’m doing as a Mom, and today, these are my thoughts…

 Sometimes we will want to escape from them.
 We will want to go somewhere without questions or sticky hands or crumbs.
 We will want to run and run and run and hopefully end up somewhere that has wine and back massages.
 If not, then Target will also work.

 Sometimes we are going to feel more tired than loving.
-Like when my kids touch literally everything in a public restroom and I wonder if it is kosher to use hand sanitizer on their entire body.
+Like when my kids touch literally everything in a public restroom and I wonder if it is cool to use hand sanitizer on their entire body.

 Sometimes we will spend a whole day just saying, “I just said DON’T do that!”